sentinel-hub/eo-grow/docs/source/common-configuration-patterns.md

 ## Pipeline chains

-Pipeline chains are briefly touched in the config language docs, but only their syntax.
+Pipeline chains are briefly touched in the config language docs, but only at the syntax level.
 Here we'll show two common usage patterns.

 ### End-to-end pipeline chain

-In certain use-cases we have multiple pipelines, that are meant to be run in a certain succession.
+In certain use cases we have multiple pipelines that are meant to be run in a certain succession.
 A great way of organizing that is via order-prefix naming, so `03_export_pipeline.json` is to be run as the third pipeline.

 But the user still needs to run them in the correct order and by hand.
 This we can automate with a simple pipeline chain that links them together:
 ```